 - develop your initiative and problem-solving capacity.

-You can complete a project as part of a unit of study.
+As a Swinburne student, you can complete an industry-linked project as part of a unit of study.
 Most units are worth 12.5 credit points.

 Industry-linked projects are done as part of a unit of study and may be a requirement of your course.
-Speak with your course coordinator or book a course advice appointment to discuss available units.
+To discuss available units, speak with your course coordinator, or contact us for more information.